heroiclabs/nakama/README.md

 * **Runtime code** - Extend the server with custom logic written in Lua or native Go code.
 * **Matchmaker**, **dashboard**, **metrics**, and [more](https://heroiclabs.com/docs).

-Build scalable games and apps with a production ready server used by ambitious game studios and app developers [all around the world](https://heroiclabs.com).
+Build scalable games and apps with a production ready server used by ambitious game studios and app developers [all around the world](https://heroiclabs.com/customers/).
 Have a look at the [documentation](https://heroiclabs.com/docs) and join the [developer community](https://forum.heroiclabs.com) for more info.

 ## Getting Started

 The server is simple to setup and run for local development and can be deployed to any cloud provider.
 See the [deployment notes](#deployment) for recommendations on how to deploy the project for production.
-Nakama server requires CockroachDB as it's database.
+Nakama server requires CockroachDB or another Postgres wire-compatible server as it's database.

 ### Docker